 Now, let’s talk about what to include in this email.
 An introductory email only needs three basic paragraphs:

 Begin the email by addressing the coach by name.
-(I know I already said this, but it’s so important!)
+I know I already said this, but it’s so important!

-The first paragraph should introduce the athlete, where they are from, academic GPA, test scores, club, and high school team.
+Basically, the first paragraph should introduce the athlete, where they are from, academic GPA, test scores, club, and high school team.
 Keep it brief.

 Next, add one sentence in between the first and second paragraphs.
 It should reference that you have filled out the questionnaire on the website and have tried to call them (include the date).
-And it goes without saying if your child hasn’t done those things yet – stop.
-Have your child fill out online questionnaires and summon up the courage for a quick phone call.
-You can read more about how to make that first call over here.
-Now, get back to the first email, and your child can honestly write this sentence.
+However, if your teen hasn’t done those things yet – stop.
+Have your athlete fill out online questionnaires and summon up the courage for a quick phone call.
+Read more about how to make that first call over here.

 Here’s what coaches say